 I sat looking out over the ocean this crisp morning.
-I had finished my morning routine of yoga, calligraphy in the sand and tai chi, and so I could just sit in the sand and let my mind think on itself.
+I had finished my morning routine of yoga, calligraphy in the sand and tai chi, so I could just sit in the sand and let my mind think on itself.
 What stood out today was how deeply consciousness is separate from thinking.
 This may be a radical view.
 Indeed, many define consciousness as thinking, which implies that non-human animals are not conscious.
 That is just crazy!
-Naturally, what I say here will sound crazy to them — especially where I end up.

 First, to review:

 Consciousness is the foundation of knowing for all animals.
 Chapter 71’s, To know yet to think that one does not know is best is important advice because it underlines the distinction between knowing and thinking.
-The human problem is that we place thinking ahead of consciousness (1), and end up believing what we think is true and real.
+The problem is that we feel our thoughts are more significant than our consciousness (1), and end up believing what we think is true and real.
 Consciousness, the source, gets short shrift.
-You could say we take it for granted.
+You could say we take consciousness for granted.

-‘Pure’ consciousness is impartial and that bores us.
-In contrast, there is nothing boring about feeling certain that one’s feeling and thinking are true and reliable.
-Ironically, our emotions are giving us this sense of truth and certainty.
-The stronger the emotion, the greater the schism between what actually is and what we think ‘actually is’.
-Emotions drive the ‘truth illusion’, as it were.
+Plain consciousness is impartial and as a result unexciting.
+In contrast, there is nothing boring about feeling certain that our thoughts and judgments are true and reliable.
+As it happens, our emotions are giving us this subjective sense of truth and certainty.
+The stronger the emotions, the greater the schism between what actually is and what we think ‘actually is’.
+Emotion produces an illusion of truth, so to speak.